frequently asked questions

 Yes, all KRUSH flavors are vegan.
 All ingredients are plant-based.

-Really good question: The reason is that we pay a fair price for ALL our ingredients.
-Also for the rescued ones.
+The reason is that we pay for ALL of our ingredients, also for the rescued ones.

 By doing so we achieve two goals: